Orlando City vs. Philadelphia Union: Final Score 2-2 as Sutter Scores Late to Rescue Draw

 It looked like the Lions might get another goal and earn their first win since July but it would not be so.
-Dywer was called offside, plus a few turnovers, and Penso blew the full time whistle and the players looked gutted not to win this match.
+Dywer was called offside, and after a few turnovers Penso blew the full-time whistle and the players looked gutted not to win this match.

 Orlando finished the game with 53% possession.
 The Lions had 11 shots but only three were on target.
 Yoshi led the team with seven chances created, 88 touches, and 58 passes in his return.

 “[One point] is not enough,” Sutter said.
 “Football is only fun if you win and you’re playing.
 If you don’t play, you’re not happy and if you don’t win you’re not happy.
 We’re not winning.
 I haven’t gone to The Wall and raised my hands like we won, like we did at the beginning of the season, and that hurts. that’s what we’re here for, that’s what we train for everyday, and at the moment it’s just disappointing.”

 The Lions have won just one time in the last 17 games (1-14-2) and will try to get back in the win column next Saturday night at Sporting Kansas City.
 They’ll have to do it without Yotún, Mohamed El-Munir, and Amro Tarek, who will all be away on international duty.

 Lion Links: 6/6/23